wing5wong/artisan-whs-static/source/_events/2022-07-07_wss-mountain-biking-champs.md

 title: WSS Mountain Biking Champs
 date: 2022-08-11T22:10:12.982Z
 ---
-If you are keen to compete in the Whanganui Secondary School Mountain Biking Champs on Friday 12 August, please sign up using the bitly below.
-All information about the champs will be on the form.
+Those students who are keen to compete at the Whanganui Secondary School Mountain Biking Champs on Friday 12 August, please sign up using the bitly below.
+All information about the day will be in the bitly.

-The bitly will be open throughout the holidays and will close next term week 1.
+Sign ups will close Monday 1 August.

 [bit.ly/WSSMTB22](https://docs.google.com/forms/d/e/1FAIpQLSdDuGDbOCtsgGPlZntxUHwj-k86MbIZ9mMiyVSJ_ADVReIs_A/viewform)

+Please come and see Miss Morgan or Mrs Murphy if you have any questions.